Iskra Lawrence Says ‘Sorry Dad’ In Sultry New Video

 Though Iskra might have given a tongue-in-cheek apology to her dad for the sizzling video, it is far from the first time that she has flaunted her body on Instagram.
 As a model for Aerie, she often posts pictures modeling their bras and undies.
 In fact, she recently dropped jaws modeling a pink bra, as previously covered by The Inquisitr.

-One particularly popular shot of the English rose showing off her figure was when she was on holiday on the Maldives with her friends.
+One particularly popular shot of the English rose showing off her figure was when she was on holiday in the Maldives with her friends.
 The stunner posed in a black bikini while in the pool and looking out over the ocean.
 It ended up becoming one of her most liked shots.

 As a voice for body positivity, Iskra has stated that she hopes that showcasing her figure will help the confidence of other girls and women who might not have the stereotypical perfect body, but can nevertheless still be beautiful.